 Women’s place in society

 Inequality resulted from the limited role women were allowed in society.
-From colonization in the 19th century to the 1960s women’s role was broadly seen by powerful Pākehā institutions as private, though it had public consequences.
+From colonisation in the 19th century to the 1960s women’s role was broadly seen by powerful Pākehā institutions as private, though it had public consequences.
 It centred on marriage, motherhood, and taking care of husband, home and children.
 Men’s role was to support their wives and children financially, and to represent both themselves and their families in public affairs.

-This division influenced every aspect of women’s lives, regardless of their own talents and ambitions, or the economic and social realities (such as having to raise children alone).
+This division influenced every aspect of women’s lives, regardless of their own talents and ambitions, or their economic and social realities (such as having to raise children alone).
 It also had a profound effect on public culture, which focused almost entirely on men and their interests.